 You’ll be most likely to enter by the right field gate at Addison & Sheffield, or the home plate gate at Clark & Addison, under the legendary marquee saying:

 At the right field gate is a statue of Harry Caray, who broadcast for the St. Louis Cardinals (1945-69), the White Sox (1971-81) and the Cubs (1982-97).
-He’s posed as if he’s leaning out the press box window, microphone catching the fans as they sing “Take Me Out to the Ballgame” with him in the 7th Inning Stretch.
+He’s posed as if he’s leaning out of the press box window, his microphone catching the sound of the fans as they sing “Take Me Out to the Ballgame” with him in the 7th Inning Stretch.
 (On my first visit, in 1990, he was leaning so far out of the press box, I thought he was going to fall out.
 He didn’t, and kept broadcasting for the Cubs until he died just before the 1998 season began.)
 The base of his statue is a replica of Wrigley itself.

 The ballpark faces northeast, away from downtown and the city’s skyscrapers.
-If you’re expecting a nice view, forget it, it looks rather ordinary.
+If you’re expecting a nice view, forget it: It looks rather ordinary.
 Besides, at Wrigley, “the view” is the ballpark itself, the old poles, the brick walls, the ivy, the bleachers, the old scoreboard.
 The ivy and the scoreboard were both put up by Bill Veeck, future Browns, Indians & White Sox owner, when he worked for the Cubs in 1937.
-His father, also named Bill Veeck, had been a Chicago sportswriter and Cubs executive.
+His father, also named William Veeck, had been a Chicago sportswriter and Cubs executive.
 Previously, ivy had been on the walls of Forbes Field in Pittsburgh and the park of Indianapolis’ Triple-A team.